usnistgov/dioptra/docs/source/tutorials/example-tensorflow-mnist-feature-squeezing.rst

 In the case of color images, this defense is applied uniformly across each color channel.
 For example, setting the bit-depth to 2 on an RGB image will set the max color depth of Red, Blue, and Green all to 2.

---bit-depth int  An integer between 1-8 that defines the color depth of the squeezed image. [default: 8]
+--bit-depth int  An integer between 1 and 8 that defines the color depth of the squeezed image. [default: 8]

 Viewing Results and Downloading Images
 --------------------------------------